 - Don’t say, “Things always work out!”
 Instead say, “I can tell things are just really tough for you right now and you’re not sure when they will get better.”

 - Don’t say, “This feeling will go away.”
 Instead say, “What you are going through is very painful and real and could take time before you feel better.
-I am here to help you through this.”
+I’m here to help.”

-- Don’t say, “You’re just being a moody teenager, it will pass.”
-Instead say, “Being a teen is really hard, your body and mind go through a lot of changes that can affect your mood, some of your irritability can be normal, but some of it sounds pretty serious.”
+- Don’t say, “You’re just a moody teenager; it will pass.”
+Instead say, “Teens go through a lot of changes that can affect mood.
+Some irritability can be normal, but some of this sounds pretty serious.”

 If you learn that your child is thinking about suicide, get help immediately.
 Your doctor can refer you to a psychologist or psychiatrist, or your local hospital’s department of psychiatry can provide a list of doctors in your area.
 Your local mental health association or county medical society can also provide references.